 Furthermore, we offer other staff benefits like provision of retirement benefits, various types of trainings and sponsorship of training courses.
 We have also adopted an annual review system to assess the performance of our staff, which forms the basis of our decisions with respect to salary increment and promotions.

 FINAL DIVIDEND

-The Board does not recommend the payment of a final dividend for the Reporting Period (2021: HK1.5 cents per ordinary share).
+The Board does not recommend the payment of a final dividend for the Reporting Period (2022: Nil).

-No special dividend has been declared in respect of the year ended 31 March 2022.
+No special dividend has been declared in respect of the year ended 31 March 2023.

 EVENTS AFTER THE REPORTING PERIOD